 Guidance and Gizmos

-Assistive technology (AT) can help ADHD or LD students circumvent weaknesses and, because ADDers often have an intuitive grasp of technology, increase their self-reliance in the classroom.
-AT can be written into a child's IEP, and schools may be able to provide access to basic equipment.
+Assistive technology (AT) can help students with ADHD or LD circumvent weaknesses and, because people with ADHD often have an intuitive grasp of technology, increase their self-reliance in the classroom.
+AT can be written into a child’s IEP, and schools may be able to provide access to basic equipment.
 Otherwise, except where noted, all of the following are available at office-supply or electronics stores.

 Because many PDAs (personal digital assistants) now have calculator, calendar, alarm, and even voice recording capabilities, it’s possible to keep track of class schedules and project deadlines, set medication reminders, take notes, store contact information, and get help with math homework all with one device.
 Once students start using PDAs on a daily basis, they often wonder how they ever did without.